Q: Which Elasticsearch version does Amazon Elasticsearch Service support?

 Each Reserved Instance is associated with a specific Region, which is fixed for the lifetime of the reservation and cannot be changed.
 Each Reserved Instance can, however, be used in any of the Availability Zones within the associated Region.

-A Reserved Instance is for a Region and can be used in any of the Availability Zones in that Region.
+A Reserved Instance is for an AWS Region and can be used in any of the Availability Zones in that Region.

 Q: Are Reserved Instances available for both Master nodes and Data nodes?